-If you want to place an instore order, visit one of United Currency Exchange's locations in the Melbourne CBD.
+If you want to place an instore order, visit one of United Currency Exchange's locations in the Melbourne CBD or Sydney CBD.
 Remember to take cash with you as this is the only accepted form of payment instore.

 What is United Currency Exchange?

-United Currency Exchange is a foreign currency exchange dealer based in Melbourne.
+United Currency Exchange is a foreign currency exchange dealer based in Australia.
 Founded in 2006, it specialises in meeting the travel money needs of Australians preparing to head overseas as well as international visitors to Australia.
-The company has two locations in the Melbourne CBD – one in Flinders Lane and the other in Albert Coates Lane.
+The company has three locations in the Melbourne CBD and one in Sydney's CBD.

 In a nutshell